clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 - when user tries to log in THEN you take user entered password and you hash that
 - and compare to whats in db if its the same password entered is correct.

+## 210. checking for email duplication
+- //actions/auth-actions.js
+- wrap createUser() with try/catch in-case email entered already exists
+- the error message should be accurate but vague meaning shouldnt be too specific about the error (whether 'user' or 'password' is incorrect)
+- THIS LESSON -> you will be able to create users

 ```js
 //components/auth-form.js
 'use client';